0k/git-irebase/README.rst

 the code base and leave you as the author.
 This process can take time and it'll take less time if you follow the following guidelines:

-- check your code with PEP8 or pylint.
-Try to stick to 80 columns wide.
 - separate your commits per smallest concern.
 - each commit should pass the tests (to allow easy bisect)
 - each functionality/bugfix commit should contain the code, tests,